 Pitt faculty and staff may choose among five medical-benefit plans offered by UPMC Health Plan, including a very popular health maintenance organization (HMO) plan and four preferred provider organization (PPO) options that provide greater flexibility to meet specific health-care needs.

-All four plans offer a broad range of comprehensive benefits.
+All five plans offer a broad range of comprehensive benefits.
 They also provide wellness and preventative-care benefits such as well-baby visits, annual physicals and exams, health coaching, smoking cessation, and nutritional counseling—all at no cost, and without the need to meet a deductible or contribute to a co-payment.
 Each plan offers the same Prescription Drug Program.

 Medical Plan Rates and Descriptions